 There are a few reasons behind this:

-- Stress hormones: Exercise lowers your body's stress hormones in the long run, such as cortisol.
+- Stress hormones: Exercise lowers your body's stress hormones — such as cortisol — in the long run.
 It also helps release endorphins, which are chemicals that improve your mood and act as natural painkillers.

 - Sleep: Exercise can also improve your sleep quality, which can be negatively affected by stress and anxiety.

-Try to find an activity you enjoy, such as walking, dancing, rock climbing or yoga.
+Try to find an exercise routine or activity you enjoy, such as walking, dancing, rock climbing or yoga.

-Activities that use repetitive movements of large muscle groups, such as walking or jogging, can be particularly stress relieving.
+Activities — such as walking or jogging — that involve repetitive movements of large muscle groups can be particularly stress relieving.

-Several supplements are used to reduce stress and anxiety.
+Several supplements promote stress and anxiety reduction.
 Here is a brief overview of some of the most common ones: